 You can deduct depreciation of your property and its features like appliances.
 If you make improvements, you can recoup some of the money you spend when you file new depreciation paperwork.
 To do so, you’ll use IRS Form 4562.

-How to Report Rental Income
+Taxes on Rental Income: How to Report

 To file your rental income, you’ll use Form 1040 and attach Schedule E: Supplemental Income and Loss.
 On Schedule E, you’ll list your total income, expenses and depreciation for each rental property.
 Expenses include, advertising, auto and travel, insurance, repairs, taxes and more.
 Again, you’ll need Form 4562 to correctly fill in the amount of depreciation on line 18 “Depreciation expense or depletion.”